-We’re also a fan of the simple VTech CS6719 – which is a great value option if you’re looking for a more basic cordless phone.
+The simple VTech CS6719 is a great value option if you’re looking for a more basic cordless phone.
 At the other end of the spectrum, the Panasonic KX-TG7875S has more features than any other cordless phone we reviewed and is better suited to business integration than other phone sets.

 If you need some pro tips on what to look for when it comes to picking the right cordless phone, you'll find lots of advice at the bottom of this article.
 Otherwise, read on for our pick of the best cordless phones for all budgets.